Shyam (actor)

-Early life
+Life and career

 Shyam was born as Shyam Sundar Chadha on 20 February 1920 in Sialkot, Punjab but grew up in Rawalpindi.
-Shyam graduated from Gordon College in Rawalpindi.
-He was a close friend of Saadat Hasan Manto and was the inspiration to many of his stories.
-Even after the independence of Pakistan in 1947, their friendship remained strong.
+He graduated from Gordon College in Rawalpindi.
+His father, Sitaram Chadha used to work for the Indian Medical Service while his mother Charan Devi was a housewife.
+He was their eldest born, his younger siblings included brothers Harbans Lal, Jagadish Chander, Devender and a sister Pushpa.